AletteXin/FlaskPython_QultureandArt/README.md

 # Overview

-Qulture & Art was coded as part of the NEXT Academy Full Stack Web Development Bootcamp.
-Known as the Flask Nextagram project, the project includes coding frontend and backend features of user generated content websites.
+Qulture & Art is a user-generated platform designed and coded in Flask-Python by AletteXin.
+Includes implementation of OAuth, payment gateway, and a backend server.
 Live demo: https://infinite-cliffs-09410.herokuapp.com/

-# Flask Nextagram Template
+# Flask Template

 version 0.0.1 (alpha)

 ## Development

-**Make a fork before cloning**

 **Install dependencies**